CHMEX/VOTE2019/README.md

 * I am an official Komodo Team Member (volunteering on partime base, not on payroll)
 * PIRATE Member First Mate (Custodian of 250k ARRR)
 * <a href="http://kmd.explorer.dexstats.info/address/RF4HiVeuYpaznRPs7fkRAKKYqT5tuxQQTL" target="_blank">LABS</a> Node Operator, therefore have the capability to run a Notary Node.
-* Not related or involved with any other Notary Node Operator or Candidate.
 * To my current knowledge the location of my Node will be southern-most in Europe.
 I believe in a de-centralized network which I want to support this way.

 # Contact: